narimiran/tably/README.md

                         Choose an output file to save the results.
 The results are appended to the file (added after the last line).
                         Default: None, prints to console.
+  -oo [SEPARATE_OUTFILES [SEPARATE_OUTFILES ...]], --separate-outfiles [SEPARATE_OUTFILES [SEPARATE_OUTFILES ...]]
+                        When multiple .csv files need to be processed, pass a list of filenames after -oo at the end of the command to save each individual table to one of the files based on order.
+If no filenames are passed after -oo, filenames of .csv files will be used.
   -p, --preamble        If selected, makes a whole .tex document (including
                         the preamble) ready to be built as .pdf.
 Useful when trying to make a quick report.
 Default: False